Anti5893/Swen261-Project-Alchemy-Alley/docs/DesignDoc.md

 * 4 Tab width with tabs rather than spaces

 ### (2024/02/22): Sprint 2
-We discussed the basic layout for the site aswell as how our website would be structered internally.
+We discussed the basic layout for the site as well as how our website would be structured internally.
 This included things like:

 * What our navbar would contain